Skip to main content

 When you access the screen for writing a new post, on the right you will find some boxes with various options.

-Within this section you will find the buttons for save your draft, preview the post and publish it.
+Inside this section you will find the buttons for save your draft, preview the post and publish it.

 You will also find three additional entries: